JonathanBall/glyphs-scripts/README.md

 # ABOUT

-These are python scripts used for Glyphs
+These are python scripts used for font production in Glyphs.